UAE's Aldar Properties to hold off further Egypt investments for now

 Aldar, whose projects and assets are primarily Abu Dhabi- based is also seeking to expand in Saudi Arabia, Falaknaz said, considering potential opportunities in Riyadh and Jeddah and across all asset classes.

-He said the company would only tap debt markets opportunistically, and was in a comfortable liquidity position, with 6.1 billion UAE dirhams in free cash and 4.4 billion available in undrawn facilities.
+He said the company would only tap debt markets opportunistically, and was in a comfortable liquidity position, with 6.1 billion dirhams in free cash and 4.4 billion dirhams available in undrawn facilities.

 Aldar reported net profit of 836 million dirhams ($228 million) in the first quarter, up 22% year on year, while revenue rose 14% to 3.1 billion dirhams.